lundquist-ecology-lab/biol_218_portfolios/README.md

 Short URL: [bit.ly/biostats218](http://bit.ly/biostats218)

-This is the GitHub repository (repo) for Biol/Math 218
+This is the GitHub repository for Biol/Math 218

 Instructor: Matthew Lundquist